Indian Economy / Fiscal System

 - There should be 20% tax on short term capital gains derived by Mutual Funds.

 - There should be no distinction between the unabsorbed depreciation and the business loss.

 - There should be 14% Central Value Added Tax (CENVAT) rate.

 - There should be nationwide VAT and Comprehensive Service Tax.

 - Exemptions for life saving drugs, security items and farm products.

 - Exemption of tax for small scale units with a turnover upto Rs.
 50 lakhs.

-Different tax reform measures were being taken by the Government of India based on the recommendations made by the above committees and the reforms are
+Different tax reform measures were being undertaken by the Government based on the recommendations made by the committees on tax reforms in India and the

-still continuing to this day.
-The biggest reform measure that was taken by Independent India is introduction of Goods And Services Tax ( GST ).
+reforms are still continuing to this day.
+The biggest and the recent tax reforms in India that was undertaken is the introduction of Goods And Services Tax (GST).

-- Goods And Services Tax - The Goods and Services Tax replaced almost all the existing indirect taxes throughout the country except Customs Duty and
+Goods And Services Tax - The Goods and Services Tax replaced almost all the existing indirect taxes throughout the country except Customs Duty